Johnnyevans32/kcc-hackathon/README.md

 ## Features

-- **Decentralized Identifier (DID) Creation**: Automatically creates DIDs and DWNs for both the issuer and customers.
+- **Decentralized Identifier (DID) Creation**: Automatically creates DIDs and DWNs for the issuer.
 - **Known Customer Credential Issuance**: Issues a Verifiable Credential (VC) JWT that represents the customer's verified identity.
-- **Protocol Installation**: Installs the VC protocol in the issuer's DWN to handle communication between different payment applications.
+- **Protocol Installation**: Installs the VC protocol in the issuer's DWN to handle communication between the actors in the DWN.
-- **Permission Management**: Obtains the necessary permissions to write records to a customer's DWN using the tbDEX Web5 SDK.
+- **Permission Management**: Obtains the necessary permissions to write records to a customer's DWN using the Web5 SDK.
 - **DWN Record Management**: Writes the VC JWT to the customer's DWN and fetches records when required.

 ## Setup